Anderson localization of walking droplets: Localized statistics

 To further probe the mechanisms underpinning the walker localization, we complemented our experiments with simulations of walking droplets with a quasi-potential fluid model\cite{Faria2016}, for which the bath surface elevation evolves according to

 where $u(\x,t)$ is the linearized free-surface velocity potential, $G(t)$ the effective gravitational acceleration, and $P$ the pressure exerted on the free surface during each bounce.
 The operator $\DtN(\x)=-\nabla \cdot b(\x)\nabla$ captures the influence of variable bottom topography by adjusting the local wave speed through an effective depth, $b(\x)$.
-The droplet position evolves according to $m \ddot{\bm{x}}_\mathrm{p}(t)+D(t)\dot{\bm{x}}_\mathrm{p}(t)=-F(t)\nabla \eta(\bm{x}_\mathrm{p},t)$, where $D(t)$ is the viscous dissipation and $F(t)$ the interaction force (Supplementary Information, Theory).
-Armed with this walker model, which provides good agreement with our experiments (Supplementary Figure 2), we examined next whether the walker localized statistics suppress diffusion as in the quantum system.
+The droplet position evolves according to $m \ddot{\bm{x}}_\mathrm{p}(t)+D(t)\dot{\bm{x}}_\mathrm{p}(t)=-F(t)\nabla \eta(\bm{x}_\mathrm{p},t)$, where $D(t)$ is the viscous dissipation and $F(t)$ the interaction force (\ref{sec:SI_theory}, Theory).
+Armed with this walker model, which provides good agreement with our experiments (Fig.\,\ref{fig:sup_fig_waveless_experiment_simulations}\fp{b-c}), we examined next whether the walker localized statistics suppress diffusion as in the quantum system.